pvigier/pvigier.github.io-jekyll/_posts/2017-06-15-part1-computational-graphs.md

 # To go further

-Some problems to sharpen your understanding of neural networks :
+Some problems to sharpen your understanding of neural networks:
 * What is the smallest number of layers and neurons necessary to perfectly learn the XOR function?
 Verify your answer by experience.
 <a href="#clue1" data-toggle="collapse">Clues</a>
 <div id="clue1" class="collapse">